USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

 #### ICON compilation

-First, it is assumed that you have already installed and compiled the I/O API and netCDF libraries (see Section 3.2.3), or that these are already available from a previous CMAQ compilation.
+First, it is assumed that you have already installed and compiled the I/O API and netCDF libraries (see [Chapter 5](CMAQ_OGD_ch05_sys_req.md#Table5-3), or that these are already available from a previous CMAQ compilation.

-Section 3.3 provides an overview of how to install and compile the CMAQ programs for the tutorial simulation.
-Follow the steps outlined in Section 3.3 (summarized below) to compile new versions of ICON:
+[Chapter 5](CMAQ_OGD_ch05_sys_req.md) provides an overview of how to install and compile the CMAQ programs for the tutorial simulation.
+Follow the steps outlined in Chapter 5 (summarized below) to compile new versions of ICON:

 -   If you have not already done so, compile Bldmake, the CMAQ source code and compilation management program.
 This needs to be done only once—the first time CMAQ is installed.
 -   If needed, configure the ICON build script to use the available I/O API and netCDF libraries.

 -   If you have not already done so, compile the STENEX library.
--   Configure the ICON build script for your application (using the options discussed in Section 5.5.2.2)
+-   Configure the ICON build script for your application (using the options discussed in [Chapter 5(CMAQ_OGD_ch05_sys_req.md])
 -   Invoke the build script to create an executable:

 `./bldit.icon`